g0rdan/gordin.dev/_posts/2018-2-18-Xamarin + TensorFlow.md

 ### Intro

 The article is going to be step by step instruction how you could create your own model and you don't have to be a neural network specialist!
-I'm serios, I'm not NN specialist at all, but even I could make a specific DL model without any help from someone.
+I'm serious, I'm not a NN specialist at all, but even I could make a specific DL model without any help from someone.

 But, apparently, for understanding what's going on, you have to know some basics stuff.
 I'll briefly touch some certain terms to make it more clear:

 **Convolutional neural network** - this type of models really good fit for solving image recognition problems.

-**Softmax regression** - type of regression which allows you really good split something into categories.
+**Softmax regression** - a type of regression which allows you really good split something into categories.

-**Transfer Learning** - this technique allows you remove top layer in your model and retrain it for something else.
-The reason is why it's evry usefull it's because usually (at leats in my case) we don't have enough CPU/GPU power to train whole model.
-So, we could take some existing, pretty well working model which was trained for some issue and retrain only one top layer from model for our particullar issue which also has to be simillar with "main problem".
-In our case we are going to take latest [Inception-v3](https://arxiv.org/abs/1512.00567) model and retrain it.
+**Transfer Learning** - this technique allows you remove the top layer in your model and retrain it for something else.
+The reason is why it's very useful it's because usually (at least in my case) we don't have enough CPU/GPU power to train the whole model.
+So, we could take some existing, pretty well-working model which was trained for some issue and retrain only one top layer from model for our particular issue which also has to be similar with "main problem".
+In our case, we are going to take latest [Inception-v3](https://arxiv.org/abs/1512.00567) model and retrain it.

 ### Let's start

-So, first of all, we'll try to train the model for a certain categories of pictures - flowers.
+So, first of all, we'll try to train the model for certain categories of pictures - flowers.
 Wy not cat pictures?
 You could do that.
-Flower pictires already exist and we don't have to collect of 100 pics at least for each category.
-But if you have ones, especialy if they're cat pictures, go ahead.
+Flower pictures already exist and we don't have to collect of 100 pics at least for each category.
+But if you have ones, especially if they're cat pictures, go ahead.
 Let's make a folder for our project:

 ```
 mkdir flowersproject